Reviews You Can Rely On

 A cable lock alone is nearly worthless, but when used with another lock, it increases your bike security's effectiveness.
 Fewer thieves are willing to risk getting caught to steal only a bike saddle or a mediocre wheel—a cable lock inconveniences thieves looking for quick saddles, panniers, or free wheels to snatch.
 Consider adding an extension cable to any lock you choose.
 A four-foot cable is an appropriate length for most bikes.

-The folding-style locks are much better than cables but were still a significant step down in security compared to the chain and U-locks.
-The ABUS uGrip Bordo 5700 was comparable to the FoldyLock Compact, which had a superior locking mechanism and joints but was defeated much quicker by the angle grinder.
+The folding-style locks are much better than cables, but were still a significant step down in security compared to the chain and U-locks.
+The ABUS uGrip Bordo 5700 was comparable to the FoldyLock Compact, which had a superior locking mechanism and joints, but was defeated much quicker by the angle grinder.
 The weak points of folding locks are the rotating rivets.
 The bolt cutters couldn't bite through the metal plates, but it took only 10-15 seconds to bust the ABUS model by working the blades around the rivets.
 Surprisingly, the FoldyLock resisted this attack.

 Although the Abus uGrip Bordo 5700 resisted attack by bolt cutters, the angle grinder cut through in 5 seconds flat.
+Credit: Jon Oleson

 Conversely, we were disappointed by the security offered by the OTTO Design Works Ottolock Cinch.
 After reading all the hype about this lightweight lock, we were excited when the Ottolock survived a few common tools (wire snips and hacksaw) during our first trial of destruction.
 However, upon further inspection, the Ottolock doesn't provide much protection at all — it cuts in less than a few seconds with a pair of very inexpensive and inconspicuous tin snips.
 Despite the hype, this lock doesn't protect you from a thief with a very basic set of tools.

 We were at first surprised that the Ottolock Cinch's metal band resisted bolt cutter attack, but ultimately it was defeated by a cheap pair of tin snips.
+Credit: Jon Oleson

 As expected, one of the weakest performers is the locking zip-tie Hiplok Z Lok.
-Almost any tool can defeat this lock, including a hammer, making it a poor choice in urban and most suburban settings.
+Almost any tool, including a hammer, can defeat this lock, making it a poor choice in urban and most suburban settings.
 This lock is best reserved for short periods when the bike is unsupervised in low-crime areas.
 We certainly don't recommend it when leaving your bike out of sight.

 The Hiplok Z Lok is made for quick pit stops, and is basically a glorified zip tie that keeps honest folks honest.
 In other words, it's does nothing to resist a pair of cutters.
+Credit: Jon Oleson

 It's important to remember that security comes at the cost of other attributes, including ease of use and weight.
-The more secure a lock, the heavier it likely will be.
+The more secure a lock, the heavier it is likely to be.
 The Hiplok D1000 was an exception to this, keeping its weight around 5 lbs.
 Not light, but not so heavy as to make us hate carrying it everywhere.
 The larger Kryptonite New York Fahgettaboudit Chain and Disc Lock offers great security and ease of use with its length, yet it weighs 15 lbs.
-There's no way any commuter will want to carry that around (unless you have an electric commuter bike.
+There's no way any commuter will want to carry that around (unless you have an electric bike.
 Typically, cyclists who use this lock leave it where they will park and secure their bike, like in their shed or on the rack at the office.
 It's also worth a little cost-benefit analysis, as some of the most secure locks likely cost more than the single-speed beater you may be rolling around town on.

 The Kryptonite New York Fahgettaboudit Disc and Chain lock is beefy to lug and at least intimidating to prospective thieves.
 Although it takes some time (over 30 seconds to make 2 cuts), the angle grinder will get through it.
+Credit: Jon Oleson

 Ease of Transport